 A trial was held two days prior to the first anniversary of the Marfin Bank arson after police had received an anonymous letter naming three potential perpetrators of the attack.

 In addition to their identities, the letter included their mobile phone numbers and the registration numbers of their vehicles.

 Eventually, two of the three men were taken to court.
 Theodoros Sipsas was charged with premeditated homicide by the use of explosives, as well as conspiracy to commit destructive acts.

 Sipsas told the court “I went to help and now they accuse me of a crime that I have not committed and, in fact, it is so serious.”

-The second accused man, Pavlos Andreev, faced the same charges and told the court that he wished the perpetrators of the Marfin Bank arson be found and brought to justice.
+The second accused man, Pavlos Andreev, faced the same charges and told the court that he hoped the perpetrators of the Marfin Bank arson would be found and brought to justice.

 The two defendants were acquitted unanimously by the court in the trial, which ended in October of 2016.

 Marfin Bank convicted for lack of fire safety measures